Marquez Valdes-Scantling: 2018

-Valdes-Scantling was drafted by the Green Bay Packers with the 174th overall pick in the fifth round of the 2018 NFL Draft.
+Valdes-Scantling was selected by the Green Bay Packers with the 174th overall pick in the fifth round of the 2018 NFL draft.
 He signed his rookie contract on May 7, 2018.
 He made his NFL debut in the Packers' season opener against the Chicago Bears on September 9, 2018, recording a 21-yard kick return in the 24–23 victory.
 He recorded his first professional reception in the following game against the Minnesota Vikings.
 He started his first career game in place of the injured Randall Cobb in a Week 4 win over the Buffalo Bills, catching one pass for 38 yards.
 Still starting in place of Cobb during a Week 5 loss to the Detroit Lions, Valdes-Scantling had a breakout performance, notching seven receptions for 68 yards and a touchdown.
 He followed that up with a three-catch, 103-yard performance during a Week 6 win over the San Francisco 49ers.
 On October 28, 2018, in a 27–29 loss to the Los Angeles Rams, he had two receptions for 45 yards, including a 40-yard receiving touchdown.
 The following week, a 17–31 loss to the New England Patriots, he had three receptions for 101 yards.
 Overall, he finished his rookie season with 38 receptions for 581 receiving yards and two receiving touchdowns.
 He finished seventh among rookies in receiving yards.

 2019

 In Week 3 against the Denver Broncos, Valdes-Scantling caught six passes for 99 yards and his first receiving touchdown of the season as the Packers won 27–16.
 During Week 7 against the Oakland Raiders, Valdes-Scantling finished with two catches for 133 receiving yards, including a 74-yard touchdown as the Packers won 42–24.
-Overall, Valdes-Scatling finished the 2019 season with 26 receptions for 452 receiving yards and two receiving touchdowns.
+Overall, Valdes-Scantling finished the 2019 season with 26 receptions for 452 receiving yards and two receiving touchdowns.

 2020

-In Week 1 against the Minnesota Vikings, Valdes-Scantling caught four passes for 96 yards and his first touchdown of the season during the 43–34 win.
-In Week 9 against the San Francisco 49ers on Thursday Night Football, he had two receptions for 53 receiving yards and two touchdowns in the 34–17 victory.
+In Week 1 against the Vikings, Valdes-Scantling caught four passes for 96 yards and his first touchdown of the season during the 43–34 win.
+In Week 9 against the 49ers on Thursday Night Football, he had two receptions for 53 receiving yards and two touchdowns in the 34–17 victory.
 In Week 10, against the Jacksonville Jaguars, he had four receptions for 149 receiving yards, including a 78-yard receiving touchdown, during the 24–20 win.
 In Week 11 against the Indianapolis Colts, Valdes-Scantling recorded a key 47-yard catch on a late fourth quarter drive that resulted in a game-tying field goal by Mason Crosby.
 However, he also lost a fumble on the Packers' second play in overtime, allowing the Colts to kick the game-winning field goal.

 Valdes-Scantling later tweeted that he received death threats after the game.

 In the NFC Championship against the Tampa Bay Buccaneers, Valdes-Scantling recorded four catches for 115 yards and a touchdown during the 31–26 loss.